MOOC-edX/problem-builder-nlp/README.md

 ```

 2. in this file: /edx/app/edxapp/edx-platform/cms/envs/common.py, Add our xblock to component list:

+NOTE: (This tips and tricks WORKED on FICUS but NEWER VERSION!
+Need check why???)
 ```
 # Specify XBlocks that should be treated as advanced problems.
 Each entry is a
 # dict: